-Suggested Suggested

-Outcomes or Purpose Pacing Materials Assessment

-2.1.4 EXPLORE: 5-E3 Diagonal Properties: squares and 1 h • Paper Observe and

-Properties of other rectangles Scissors Assess

-Rectangles develop generalizations for diagonals of questions

-squares and rectangles of each type below: -

-(Essential) - bisect each other (squares and rectangles)

-SB p.
-43 - intersect to form four right angles and four

-TG p.
-68 right isosceles triangles (squares)

-- intersect to form two pairs of congruent

-isosceles triangles (rectangles)

-- intersect to form two pairs of equal opposite

-angles (rectangles)

-- form two congruent angles with a sum of 90°

-at each vertex (squares)

-- form two non-congruent angles with a sum

-of 90° at each vertex (non-square rectangles)

-Chapter 2 Transfor mations

-2.2.1 Properties of 5-E5 Translations and Reflections using 1 h Grid paper or Q1, 2, 3, 6

-Translations horizontal and vertical reflection lines: Small Grid Paper

-SB p.
-45 generalize and apply properties (BLM)

-TG p.
-70 • understand that the translation image of a Rulers

-10 p.
-70 shape is congruent to the original shape and is

-oriented the same way

-2.2.2 Properties of 5-E5 Translations and Reflections using 1 h Grid paper or Q1, 2, 4

-Reflections horizontal and vertical reflection lines: Small Grid Paper

-SB p.
-48 generalize and apply properties (BLM)

-- • understand that the reflection image of a Rulers

-TG p.
-73 shape is congruent to the original shape but

-faces the opposite way

-• understand that corresponding points of a

-shape and its reflected image are equidistant

-from the reflection line

-• understand that the line segment joining a

-5 1 5

-point to its reflected image is perpendicular to

-the line of reflection

-• understand that a refection line bisects all

-line segments joining corresponding points at

-right angles 151 02560

-2.2.3 Parallel and 5-E4 Parallelism and Perpendicularity: lines 1.5 h • Grid paper or Q2, 5, 6, 8

-Intersecting Lines and line segments Small Grid Paper

-SB p.
-51 • construct the following pairs of lines/line (BLM)

-TG p.
-76 segments and use appropriate mathematical • Parallel and

-terminology: Intersecting Lines

-- parallel (BLM)

-- intersecting • Rulers

-- perpendicular at an endpoint

-- bisecting another line segment but not

-perpendicular

-- bisecting each other and perpendicular

-5-E5 Translations and Reflections using

-horizontal and vertical reflection lines:

-generalize and apply properties

-• understand that corresponding sides of the

-original shape and the translated image are

-always parallel

-L 1 L
+Suggested Suggested Outcomes or Purpose Pacing Materials Assessment 2.1.4 EXPLORE: 5-E3 Diagonal Properties: squares and 1 h Paper Observe and Properties of other rectangles Scissors Assess Rectangles • develop generalizations for diagonals of questions - squares and rectangles of each type below: 1 (Essential) - bisect each other (squares and rectangles) SB p.
+43 - intersect to form four right angles and four TG p.
+68 right isosceles triangles (squares) - intersect to form two pairs of congruent isosceles triangles (rectangles) - intersect to form two pairs of equal opposite angles (rectangles) - form two congruent angles with a sum of 90° at each vertex (squares) - form two non-congruent angles with a sum of 90° at each vertex (non-square rectangles) L Chapter 2 Transfor mations 2.2.1 Properties of 5-E5 Translations and Reflections using 1 h Grid paper or Q1, 2, 3, 6 Translations horizontal and vertical reflection lines: Small Grid Paper SB p.
+45 generalize and apply properties (BLM) TG p.
+70 • understand that the translation image of a Rulers 10 p. /0 shape is congruent to the original shape and is oriented the same way 2.2.2 Properties of 5-E5 Translations and Reflections using 1 h Grid paper or Q1, 2, 4 Reflections horizontal and vertical reflection lines: Small Grid Paper SB p.
+48 generalize and apply properties (BLM) • understand that the reflection image of a Rulers TG p.
+73 shape is congruent to the original shape but faces the opposite way • understand that corresponding points of a shape and its reflected image are equidistant from the reflection line • understand that the line segment joining a point to its reflected image is perpendicular to the line of reflection • understand that a reflection line bisects all line segments joining corresponding points at 332 Dege 11-1 1 right angles 5-E4 Parallelism and Perpendicularity: lines 1.5 h • Grid norman or 02560 2.2.3 Parallel and 1.3 11 • Grid paper or Small Grid Paper Q2, 5, 6, 8 Intersecting Lines and line segments Small Grid Paper SB p.
+51 • construct the following pairs of lines/line (BLM) TG p.
+76 segments and use appropriate mathematical • Parallel and terminology: Intersecting Lines - parallel (BLM) - intersecting • Rulers - perpendicular at an endpoint - bisecting another line segment but not perpendicular - bisecting each other and perpendicular 5-E5 Translations and Reflections using horizontal and vertical reflection lines: generalize and apply properties • understand that corresponding sides of the always parallel • understand that corresponding sides of the original shape and the translated image are always parallel